OTCShare2/ansible-intel-aws-vm/README.md

 # Intel® Optimized Cloud Modules for Ansible

-© Copyright 2023, Intel Corporation
+© Copyright 2024, Intel Corporation

 ## AWS VM module

 Configuration in this directory creates an AWS VM (EC2 Instance).
-The instance is created on an 3rd Generation Intel® Xeon® Scalable Processor (IceLake) by default.
+The instance is created on an 4th Generation Intel® Xeon® Scalable Processor (Sapphire Rapids) by default.

-### Explained Ansible AWS VM collection
+### Explanation of this Ansible "AWS VM" collection
 This collection included 3 roles and 4 playbooks.

 **Role**:- Ansible roles are a way to reuse and organize your Ansible code.
 They are self-contained units that contain all the files and configuration needed to automate a specific task.